Fast-iTPN: Integrally Pre-Trained Transformer Pyramid Network with Token Migration: Related Work

-The \textbf{vanilla vision transformers} appeared in a plain form~\cite{ViT2021,yuan2021tokens,zhou2021deepvit} where, throughout the backbone, the number of tokens keeps a constant and the attention among these tokens are totally symmetric.
-To compensate the inductive priors in computer vision, the community designed \textbf{hierarchical vision transformers}~\cite{pvt,wu2021cvt,dai2021coatnet,Swin2021, hivit} that allow the number of tokens to gradually decrease throughout the backbone, \textit{i.e.}, similar as in convolutional neural networks.
-Other design principles were also inherited, such as introducing convolution into the transformer architecture so that the relationship between neighborhood tokens is better formulated~\cite{mvit,pvt,dai2021coatnet,container,mvit_v2,wang2022pvt}, interacting between hybrid information~\cite{Conformer2021}, using window~\cite{Swin2021,dong2022cswin,hivit} or local~\cite{yuan2021volo} self-attentions to replace global self-attentions, adjusting the geometry for local-global interaction~\cite{yang2021focal}, decomposing self-attentions~\cite{MaxViT2022}, and so on.
-It was shown that hierarchical vision transformers can offer high-quality, multi-level visual features that easily cooperate with a neck module (for feature aggregation, \textit{e.g.}, a feature pyramid~\cite{FPN2017}) and benefit downstream visual recognition tasks.
+The \textbf{vanilla ViTs} appeared in a plain form~\cite{ViT2021,yuan2021tokens,zhou2021deepvit, chen2022adaptformer, li2022efficientformer} where, throughout the backbone, the number of tokens keeps a constant and the attention among these tokens is symmetric.
+To compensate for the inductive priors in computer vision, the community designed \textbf{hierarchical ViTs}~\cite{pvt,wu2021cvt,dai2021coatnet, Swin2021, hivit, tian2023integrally} which allow the number of tokens to gradually decrease throughout the backbone, \textit{i.e.}, similar as in CNNs.
+Other design principles were also inherited, such as introducing convolution to ViTs so that the relationship between neighborhood tokens is better formulated~\cite{mvit, pvt, dai2021coatnet, container, mvit_v2,wang2022pvt}, interacting between hybrid information~\cite{dai2021coatnet}, using window~\cite{Swin2021,dong2022cswin,hivit} or local~\cite{yuan2021volo} self-attentions to replace global self-attentions, adjusting the geometry for local-global interaction~\cite{yang2021focal}, decomposing self-attentions~\cite{MaxViT2022}, and so on.
+It was shown that hierarchical ViTs offer high-quality, multi-level visual features that easily cooperate with a neck module (for feature aggregation, \textit{e.g.}, a feature pyramid~\cite{FPN2017}) and benefit downstream tasks.

+Most hierarchical ViTs~\cite{wang2022pvt, wu2021cvt, pvt, dai2021coatnet} borrows design principles from the feature pyramid network (FPN)~\cite{FPN2017}, self-attention geometry~\cite{yang2021focal}, and hybrid network architectures~\cite{Conformer2021}.
+One effective way is integrating hierarchical convolution layers with transformers~\cite{container, dai2021coatnet, Conformer2021}.
+The other leverages attention at multiple scales to enhance global attention~\cite{dong2022cswin, yuan2021volo}.
+To operate high-resolution transformer features efficiently, global attention operations are typically replaced by local/window attention operations~\cite{dong2022cswin} or decomposed to axis attentions~\cite{MaxViT2022}.